bepotts/Calculator/README.md

-A Simple Calculator
+iOS Calculator Clone
 ==========

-This app was created to learn Swift UI
+A clone of the default Calculator app found installed on iOS.

+This project is being used as my introduction to iOS development.